IAC Scholars share in the prestige and opportunities that become available when they are selected.

 - What are your career plans and how would being an IAC Scholar contribute to your plans?

-This year a panel of judges from the IAC community will select up to 30 scholars.
-Selections will be based on:
+The panel of judges from the IAC community will select scholarship recipients based on:

-Apply before April 10, 2022 to be considered for a scholarship.
-Scholars will be notified by April 15th.
+Apply before January 15, 2023 to be considered for a scholarship.
+Scholars will be notified around February 15, 2023.

 Questions?
 Contact email@example.com